andersen-lab/MixAmp/README.md

 ## Installation

-We recommend installing the package using either of the following commands.
+We recommend installing the package using the following command.

-`pip install mixamp`

 `pip install git+https://github.com/andersen-lab/MixAmp`